codahale/kms-pass/README.md

 ### Persistent Local Incursion

-An attacker which establishes a persistent presence inside the application context will be able to make requests to the KMS to decrypt and exfiltrate password hashes for offline attacks.
+An attacker which establishes a persistent presence inside the application context will be able to make requests to the KMS to test possible passwords.
 These requests will be visible in the KMS's audit log, and presumably noticeable via monitoring.

-Also, such an attacker could see user passwords in plaintext as users authenticate with the application.
+Also, such an attacker could presumably see user passwords in plaintext as users authenticate with the application.

 ### Remote Breach